jhajek/Linux-text-book-part-1/files/Labs/Chapter-05/lab-chapter-05.md

 1) Using the file on Ubuntu 20.04: `/var/log/syslog`:  Type the command to display the last 10 lines of this file
 1) Using the file on Ubuntu 20.04: `/var/log/syslog`:  Type the command to display the first 10 lines of this file
 1) Using the file on Ubuntu 20.04: `/var/log/syslog`:  Using the `man` command on the previous question, find how to display the last 25 lines of this file
-1) Using the file on Ubuntu 20.04: `/var/log/syslog`:  Type the command to display the enitre contents of this file backwards (last line to first)
+1) Using the file on Ubuntu 20.04: `/var/log/syslog`:  Type the command to display the entire contents of this file backwards (last line to first)
 1) Using the file on Ubuntu 20.04: `/var/log/syslog`:  Use one of the commands to allow for paging through one of these commands (hit 'q' to quit the paging command)
 1) Clone the textbook source code into your virtual machine.  `cd` into Documents and issue the command: `git clone https://github.com/jhajek/Linux-text-book-part-1.git`.  (*Hint:* You may have to use your distro package manager to install the `git` tool)
 1) Issue the `cd` command to change directory into Linux-text-book-part-1.
 Issue the command to display what type of file `./title/metadata.yaml` is.